dharmikm9/AIEntityLens/README.md

 # AIEntityLens

 AIEntityLens is a Streamlit-based application for extracting Named Entity Recognition (NER) entities from provided text inputs.
-It leverages NLP models to identify and categorize entities such as persons, organizations, locations, dates, and more.
+It leverages NLP models to identify and categorize entities such as persons, organizations, and locations.

 ## Features